 After you manually import a virtual disk to Compute Engine, you need to optimize those images so they can use features specific to the Compute Engine environment.

 Install the Compute Engine guest environment

 Install the guest environment on the running VM instance you created after manually importing your existing image.
-Access the VM instance via SSH with a user account you created before importing it or via Interactive Serial Console to perform the installation.
+To perform the installation, access the VM instance via SSH with a user account you created before importing it or by interacting with the Serial Console.

 Configure your imported image for Compute Engine

 You can run your boot disk image in Compute Engine without additional changes, but you can also further optimize the image so that it runs optimally within Compute Engine and has access to all Compute Engine features.

 ntp.conffile to include only the